 www.manitobacourts.mb.ca

-What to do if you have a complaint about a Master of the Court of King's Bench of Manitoba
+What to do if you have a complaint about an Associate Judge of the Court of King's Bench of Manitoba

-On occasion, you may have a problem with the conduct of a master.
-If you are unhappy with a master's conduct, you can launch a formal complaint under The Court of King's Bench Act.
-If you are unhappy with a master's decision in court, you should consult with your lawyer to see what other legal options should be explored.
+On occasion, you may have a problem with the conduct of an Associate Judge.
+If you are unhappy with an Associate Judge's conduct, you can launch a formal complaint under The Court of King's Bench Act.
+If you are unhappy with an Assocaite Judge's decision in court, you should consult with your lawyer to see what other legal options should be explored.

-Misconduct by a master would be conduct unbecoming a master and/or neglect of duty.
+Misconduct by an Associate Judge would be conduct unbecoming an Associate Judge and/or neglect of duty.

-Incapacity would be the inability of a master to perform his or her duties as a result of a physical or mental condition or disorder.
+Incapacity would be the inability of an Associate Judge to perform his or her duties as a result of a physical or mental condition or disorder.

-Please note that this information applies to masters only.
+Please note that this information applies to Associate Judges only.
 If you have a complaint involving judges of the Court of King's Bench or Court of Appeal, please contact the Canadian Judicial Council in Ottawa.

-You must make your complaint of misconduct by a master or the incapacity of a master in writing.
+You must make your complaint of misconduct by an Assocaite Judge or the incapacity of an Associate Judge in writing.
 Include the date, time and place of the court hearing and as much detail as possible.
 If your complaint involves an incident outside the courtroom, please provide as much information as possible about the situation.

-Your complaint will be reviewed by the Chief Justice of the Court of King's Bench, or his or her designate, who will notify the master affected.
+Your complaint will be reviewed by the Chief Justice of the Court of King's Bench, or his or her designate, who will notify the Associate Judge affected.
 The Chief Justice may follow one of these options:

 • decide there is no basis for the complaint;